Genesis-Embodied-AI/Genesis/README.md

 Powered by a universal physics engine re-designed and re-built from the ground up, Genesis integrates various physics solvers and their coupling into a unified framework.
 This core physics engine is further enhanced by a generative agent framework that operates at an upper level, aiming towards fully **automated data generation** for robotics and beyond.

 Currently, we are open-sourcing the **underlying physics engine and the simulation platform**.
 Our generative framework is a modular system that incorporates many different generative modules, each handling a certain range of data modalities, routed by a high level agent.
+Some of the modules integrated existing papers and some are still under submission.
 Access to our generative feature will be gradually rolled out in the near future.
+If you are interested, feel free to explore more the [paper list](#papers-behind-genesis) below.

 Genesis is built and will continuously evolve with the following ***long-term missions***:
 1. **Lowering the barrier** to using physics simulations and making robotics research accessible to everyone.
 (See our [commitment](https://genesis-world.readthedocs.io/en/latest/user_guide/overview/mission.html))